-The phase-out of itemized deductions for high income individual taxpayers, called the "Pease" limitation, was reinstated for 2014 and succeeding taxable years.
-Under the Pease limitation, itemized deductions that would otherwise be allowable are reduced by the lesser of:
+The phase-out of itemized deductions for high income individual taxpayers, called the "Pease" limitation, was suspended for tax years 2018 through 2025.
+Under the Pease limitation, itemized deductions that would otherwise be allowable were reduced by the lesser of:

-- 3% of the amount of the taxpayer's AGI in excess of a threshold amount (see below); or - 80% of the itemized deductions otherwise allowable for the taxable year.
+- 3 percent of the amount of the taxpayer's AGI in excess of a threshold amount, or - 80 percent of the itemized deductions otherwise allowable for the taxable year.